openlibhums/memory-alpha/README.md

 install NodeJS as described in [their README](https://github.com/pelican-plugins/tailwindcss), and then install Tailwind via `npm install` or `pnpm install`.

+To run the site in development and listen for changes to templates, use `pelican --autoreload --listen`.
+To build the site locally, use `pelican content`.

-Once the dependencies are installed you can run `make help` to see a list of available build targets.
+You can also run `make help` to see a full list of available build targets.

 ### Docker install